lynndylanhurley/ng-token-auth/README.md

 ### Why does this module use `ipCookies` instead of `ngCookies`?

 It's impossible to control cookies' path values using `ngCookies`.
-This results in the creation of multiple auth tokens, and it becomes impossible to send the correct token to send to the API.
+This results in the creation of multiple auth tokens, and it becomes impossible to send the correct token to the API.

 The only options were to re-implement cookie storage from scratch, or to use the [ipCookie module](https://github.com/ivpusic/angular-cookie).
 The ipCookie module seemed like the better choice, and it's been working well so far.